 Additionally, in connection with the HEMG Agreement, Aspen repaid a loan owed to Mr. Steve Karl, a former employee of Aspen, by Mr. Spada of approximately \$16,000.
 Aspen also agreed to pay Mr. Karl severance of \$75,000 (six months base pay).
 Additionally, Aspen agreed to pay Mr. Karl's wife and previously the bookkeeper of Aspen \$32,500 (six months base pay) and paid a former bookkeeping consultant \$6,000.
 When Aspen gave notice of termination of the Consulting Agreement to Mr. Spada, it also gave notice to the Karls that it was terminating its severance obligations (approximately \$71,000), given the fact that these employees were responsible for keeping Aspen's books and records during the timeframes of the unauthorized Spada borrowings.
 The Karls responded that they do not agree with Aspen terminating their severance payments.
+In May 2012, the Karl's attorney sent the Public Company a formal demand letter.
 They have not filed suit against Aspen.